ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/envt_variation_outputs.md

 :tags: [hide-input]

 from itertools import product
-from pyrealm.pmodel.pmodel import PModel from pyrealm.pmodel.pmodel_environment import PModelEnvironment import numpy as np from matplotlib import pyplot from matplotlib.lines import Line2D
+from pyrealm.pmodel import PModel from pyrealm.pmodel import PModelEnvironment import numpy as np from matplotlib import pyplot from matplotlib.lines import Line2D